 iPhones don't have the best reputation for having great battery life, but that doesn't mean they're poor performers.
 While iPhones often look as if they have much worse battery performance on paper, stellar optimisation within iOS often means iPhones can hold their ground against Android devices with far bulkier batteries.
 If you're looking at a second-hand phone, the battery life will often be significantly worse than it was fresh out of the box.

-When it comes to camera quality and features on Apple devices, the two top dogs are the iPhone 12 Pro and iPhone 12 Pro Max.
-There isn't much differentiating the two devices, with them both touting ultra-wide, wide and telephoto lenses.
-The iPhone 12 and iPhone 12 Mini share the same two-camera array, which is also fantastic. iPhones have long been known for top-notch camera quality and are generally considered to be among the best on the market.
+When it comes to camera quality and features on Apple devices, the 2 top dogs are the iPhone 12 Pro and iPhone 12 Pro Max.
+There isn't much differentiating the 2 devices, with them both touting ultra-wide, wide and telephoto lenses.
+The iPhone 12 and iPhone 12 Mini share the same 2-camera array, which is also fantastic. iPhones have long been known for top-notch camera quality and are generally considered to be among the best on the market.